kailukowiak/DATA698_Capstone_Project/Proposal.md

 After getting a functioning model, I plan on comparing this to clustering algorithms such as KNN with a similar number of centroids to the previous model.
 I will then compare the overlap to the model taking into account price.
+This geographic comparison will shed light onto unique gas stations.

+Further, this model can be adopted by industry to perform experiments on individual stations allowing for the discovery of price leaders and even more granular market segments.

+### Effects of Edgeworth Cycles

+[Edgeworth Price Cycles](https://en.wikipedia.org/wiki/Edgeworth_price_cycle) occur in competitive industries where firms find it profit maximizing to cut prices until they reach marginal cost.
+At this point, they can profit maximize by increases prices well above marginal cost.
+This cycle repeats, and in the case of retail gas, often on a weekly basis.
+I plan on using this cycle to determine relevant markets.

 ### Additional Features
 I also plan on taking in historic prices for the area on an anualized basis.